The Sharon Concert Band and the Roy Scott Big Band are led by Steve Bell as Music Director and Conductor, and Vincent Macrina as Assistant Conductor.

 As Director of Music for the Brockton Public Schools, the performing groups under his direction including the Advanced Concert Band, Marching Band, Wind Ensemble and Jazz Ensemble have consistently won silver and gold medals in local, state and international competitions.
-Performances by the Brockton Public Schools Jazz Ensemble, Marching Band and Wind Ensemble include the Massachusetts All-State Music Conferences, Stars at Symphony Hall presented by MICCA, the International Kiwanis Convention, the Montreux Jazz Festival, Switzerland; invitation and European Tours with the Jazz Tours of America; the International Jazz Convention, Boston, MA; Governor Deval Patrick's Inauguration and appearances with Stan Kenton, Maynard Ferguson, Dick Johnson, Count Basie, Chris Vadala, Gary Burton and Mike Vax.
+Performances by the Brockton Public Schools Jazz Ensemble, Marching Band and Wind Ensemble include: the Massachusetts All-State Music Conferences; Stars at Symphony Hall presented by MICCA; the International Kiwanis Convention; the Montreux Jazz Festival, Switzerland; invitation and European Tours with the Jazz Tours of America; the International Jazz Convention, Boston, MA; Governor Deval Patrick's Inauguration in addition to appearances with Stan Kenton, Maynard Ferguson, Dick Johnson, Count Basie, Chris Vadala, Gary Burton, and Mike Vax.

 Mr. Macrina has served as adjudicator and trumpet clinician throughout the state.
-He has performed with the South Shore Concert Band, the Cosmo Legion Band and the South Shore Music Circus.
-Presently he is a member of the United Brass Quintet, the Roy Scott Big Band and a freelance performer throughout the State.
-He has served as orchestra conductor for the Brockton Community Theater, Brockton High School Musical Productions, Cardinal Spellman High School, Bridgewater State College and guest conductor for the Lions AllState Jazz Band; the All Cape Concert Band, Southeastern District Junior High Concert Band and the Brockton Symphony Holiday Pops Concerts.
-Mr. Macrina was chosen to present a special Tribute Concert honoring Kenneth Feinberg, Special Master of the 9111 Victims Compensation Fund with Hillary Rodman Clinton as guest speaker.
+He has performed with the South Shore Concert Band, the Cosmo Legion Band, and the South Shore Music Circus.
+Presently he is a member of the United Brass Quintet, the Roy Scott Big Band, and and appears as a freelance performer throughout the State.
+He has served as orchestra conductor for the Brockton Community Theater, Brockton High School Musical Productions, Cardinal Spellman High School, Bridgewater State College, and as guest conductor for the Lions AllState Jazz Band, the All Cape Concert Band, the Southeastern District Junior High Concert Band, and the Brockton Symphony Holiday Pops Concerts.
+Mr. Macrina was chosen to present a special Tribute Concert honoring Kenneth Feinberg, Special Master of the 9/11 Victims Compensation Fund with Hillary Rodman Clinton as guest speaker.
 In 2007 he was selected by the Massachusetts Instrumental and Choral Conductors Association to be the recipient of the Paul Smith Hall of Fame Award.
-Also, in 2006 he was presented with the Historic Citizen Hall of Fame Award by the Brockton Historical Society.
+In 2006 he was presented with the Historic Citizen Hall of Fame Award by the Brockton Historical Society.

 Past Music Directors